-1. In accordance with § 102.6 (c), the conservation district or department will send the applicant the permit application incomplete letter.
+- 1. In accordance with § 102.6 (c), the conservation district will send the applicant the permit application incomplete letter.
+The district should copy the application manager on this letter.
 The applicant has 60 calendar days to provide the necessary information to make the application complete.
-If the applicant requests in writing to extend the time to respond beyond 60 days, the conservation district will consult with the applicable permitting section chief to either grant or deny the request.
-Either action requires the application manager to respond to the applicant's request in writing including a specific due date for the applicant's response and language providing the applicant a notice that failure to address the deficiencies or respond by the due date will result in the application being determined to be incomplete and considered withdrawn.

-2. When the conservation district has determined the permit application is not complete they will forward the following items to the regional office within 5 business days:
+If the applicant requests in writing to extend the time to respond beyond 60 days, the conservation district or application manager will consult with the applicable permitting section chief to either grant or deny the request.
+Either action requires the application manager to respond to the applicant's request in writing including a specific due date for the applicant's response and language providing the applicant a notice that failure to address the deficiencies or respond by the due date will result in the application being determined to be incomplete and considered withdrawn. - 2.
+When the conservation district has determined the permit application is not complete they will forward the following items to the regional office within 5 business days:

-A photocopy of the first page of the NOI/application and the check for the \$100 per disturbed acre fee.
+A photocopy of the first page of the NOI/application and the first page of the GIF and the check for the \$100 per acre disturbed fee.